 ... to the creative process involved in program design and to coming alongside people to help them grow and develop.

-My first dream was in architecture but I found my calling in talent management just as it was first being created, and discovered my niche crafting programs that nurtured people’s potential and also our organizational growth.
+My first dream was in architecture but I found my calling in talent management just as it was first being established.
+What distinguished my work was not simply program design, but the ability to translate business strategy into talent systems that could sustain performance.

 Learn more of my story, and view my credentials, below.